• Recipe Index

 • Chinese egg fried rice

-Crispy orange chicken is made from tender chunks of chicken thighs, coated in crispy panko breadcrumbs and oven baked for extra crunch.
-Team with a bowl of chinese fried rice, smother in tangy orange sauce, and you have a quick and easy Chinese inspired meal that you'll want to make again and again.
+Sticky orange chicken is made from tender chunks of chicken, coated in crispy panko breadcrumbs and oven baked for extra crunch.
+Team with a bowl of chinese fried rice or noodles, smother in tangy orange sauce, and you have a quick and easy Chinese inspired meal that you'll want to make again and again.

 Recipe by: Veronica